Shadowdrums/ShadowTEAM_LAB/README.md

 - **Storage:** 320GB W_D Black Hard Drive
 - **Power Supply:** 600W
 - **Case:** Packard Bell Pack Mate PC Case
-- **Cooling:** Water Cooling for the CPU with single 120mm fan radiator
+- **Cooling:** Water Cooling for the CPU with a single 120mm fan radiator
 - **Operating System:** Linux Ubuntu 22.02.3-Server-x86x64-amd64

 ##### Use Case:
 This server functions as a test bench before moving on to the other servers for production and application.
 The CPU has had a slight overclock for a 9.69% performance boost.
+It is crucial for testing and validating applications before deployment.

 ### GPU-AI-Server